Namorita: Reception

+Deirdre Kaye of Scary Mommy called Namorita a "role model" and a "truly heroic" female character.

 Other versions

 Marvel 1602

-In the Marvel 1602, Namorita was called Rita here and was the sister of Numenor (this reality's version of Namor) and lives in Bensaylum (this reality's version of Atlantis).
+An alternate version of Namorita appears in the Marvel 1602.
+This version is known as Rita and is the sister of Numenor, this reality's version of Namor.
+She lives in Bensaylum, this reality's version of Atlantis.

 What If?

-Following the demise of the X-Men in the What If? story "What If the X-Men Died on their First Mission?", Namorita joins the Beast's hastily assembled mutant hero team - consisting of herself, Theresa Cassidy (who named herself Banshee in honor of her late father), Rahne Sinclair, James Proudstar, the Scarlet Witch and her brother Quicksilver - to combat Count Nefaria and his Ani-Men, and in the end joins the new X-Men team.
+An alternate version of Namorita appears in the What If? story "What If the X-Men Died on their First Mission?."
+Namorita joins the Beast's hastily assembled mutant hero team - consisting of herself, Theresa Cassidy, who named herself Banshee in honor of her late father, Wolfsbane, James Proudstar, the Scarlet Witch and her brother Quicksilver - to combat Count Nefaria and his Ani-Men, and in the end joins the new X-Men team.